raunakms/ShapleyValueDecomposition/README.md

 - `dat` : R dataframe containing the input data of Group and Observation.
 See File Format for details.

 #### Output
-- The function `ShapleyValue.Decomposition` generates the output of the following in form of a R-list.
+- The function `ShapleyValue.Decomposition` generates output of the following in form of a R-list.
   - `G`   : Gini Index (global)
   - `G_k` : Gini Index per group
   - `W`   : Within group inequality decomposition